 2) Endothelin receptor antagonists: Bosentan 62.5 to 125 mg bid, ambrisentan 5 to 10 mg once daily, macitentan 10 mg once daily.
 The most common adverse effect of endothelin receptor antagonists is increase in serum aminotransferase (monitor the levels during treatment); the increase is usually transient and asymptomatic, although it may warrant discontinuation of the drug.
 Ambrisentan and macitentan have lower hepatotoxicity.

 3) Prostanoids are used in patients with severe disease as reflected by poor hemodynamic, functional, and clinical parameters.
 Without such intervention, the long-term prognosis in these patients is poor.
-Epoprostenol is administered by continuous IV infusion (using a central venous catheter and portable infusion pump).
+Epoprostenol is administered by continuous IV infusion (using a central venous catheter and infusion pump).
 Treprostinil, a prostacyclin analogue, is administered by continuous subcutaneous infusion using a microinfusion pump and small abdominal subcutaneous catheter, IV, or orally.
 Iloprost, a prostacyclin analogue, is inhaled (6-9 times a day).
 Selexipag is a novel prostacyclin receptor agonist that can be administered orally.

 4) Riociguat is a stimulator of soluble guanylyl cyclase approved by the US Food and Drug Administration for treatment of group 1 patients and the first-line agent in patients with CTEPH who do not qualify for pulmonary endarterectomy.
 Doses, ranging from 1 to 2.5 mg tid, are established individually.
 Do not use riociguat in combination with a PDE-5 inhibitor due to the high risk of hypotension and increased risk of death.